 Pay all your bills on time.
 A consistent, on-time payment record is the best way to build your credit score and credit history.
 That’s especially true for auto loans, credit card bills, and other accounts that lenders report to credit bureaus.

 Focus on your current financial track record.
 Most lenders only care about a person’s recent financial history.
-If it happened more than about six months ago, unless there is a written rule to the contrary, it’s probably not a big deal.
-So, it’s very important to pay bills on time and affirmatively rebuild your score.
+Unless there’s a written rule to the contrary, if it happened more than about six months ago, it’s probably not a big deal.
+So it’s very important to pay bills on time and work to rebuild your score.

 Be upfront about your financial past.
 Before the lender runs your credit report, tell your story.
 Your fresh start is the latest chapter in a much larger story.
 You’re meeting with a lender to talk about what comes next.
-Bankruptcy is so common that your lender knows many people who have bounced back.
 At worst, the lender will refuse to loan you money.
 If that’s the case, just go somewhere else.
-There are plenty of other lenders out there who will work with people with a history of bankruptcy.
+There are plenty of other lenders out there that will work with people with a history of bankruptcy.
 You just have to find the right one.

-Bankruptcy may delay, your goal of home ownership.
-But, in the end, bankruptcy also makes this goal easier to reach.
+Bankruptcy may delay your goal of homeownership.
+But in the end, it will make this goal easier to reach.
 A few years after you receive your fresh start, your finances will probably look completely different.
 And that’s what mortgage lenders want to see.
 Once the required waiting period has passed, there are multiple financing options available to buyers after bankruptcy.
 It’s important to make the most of your waiting period by budgeting, saving, and rebuilding your credit score.